COURSE UNIT TITLE

 4 Open methods, simple fixed point iteration, newton-raphson method, the secant method

-5 Gauss Eleimination, Gauss Jordan, LU Decomposition
+5 Gauss Elimination, Gauss Jordan, LU Decomposition

 8 Lagrange Interpolationg polynomials, spline interpolation, newton's divided difference interpolating polynomials